Looking for some fun facts about photography? Look no further. We have 25 weird and wonderful photography facts crammed into one article.

 Thank God this is one trend we left behind.

 7. You Can Develop Your Negatives in Coffee

 The first two ingredients bind together to form a developer.
-The washing soda adds alkalinity to the solution, allowing images to be developed.
+The washing soda adds alkalinity to the solution, allowing you to develop images.

 6. The Most Viewed Photograph in History

-It might go without saying, but the most viewed photograph is the default wallpaper for Windows XP.
+This photography fact might not be surprising.
+The most viewed photograph is the default wallpaper for Windows XP.
 The image named ‘Bliss”, captured by Charles O’Rear in 1996.